 Unlike traditional IRAs, Roth IRA contributions are subject to income limits.
 If you make too much money, you’re not allowed to contribute to a Roth IRA ($146,000 for single tax filers and $230,000 for married filing jointly).

-That doesn’t affect most investors, but if you’re above those income levels you’ll need to take this into account before deciding on a Roth IRA conversion or starting a Roth IRA account.
+That doesn’t affect most individuals, but if you’re above those income levels you’ll need to take this into account before deciding on a Roth IRA conversion or starting a Roth IRA account.

 c.
 Self-Directed IRA

-A self-directed IRA is an IRA in which investors themselves are fiduciaries and responsible for making their own investments.
-Self-directed IRAs can be either Traditional or Roth, and they allow investors to make investments in a variety of alternative investments, including:
+A self-directed IRA is an IRA in which people themselves are fiduciaries and responsible for making their own asset selections.
+Self-directed IRAs can be either Traditional or Roth, and they allow individuals to hold a variety of alternative assets, including:

 - Real estate